Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Exact diagonalization scheme and results

 On the other hand, two alternative geometries, on a sphere \cite{Haldane83} and on a torus \cite{Haldane86,Yoshioka}, have their own shortcomings.
 In spherical geometry for a multicomponent system, the Wen-Zee shift \cite{WenZee} (filling factor differing from $\frac{N_e}{N_{phi}}$) leads to a following discrepancy.
 If we have two systems with the same combined number of electrons but different flavour contents, we end up with different filling factors; this adds an artificial complication to comparing the band structures of those systems.

 Torus geometry adds a topological degeneracy to the energy levels for certain filling factors.
 It obscures the symmetries of the ground states, complicating the job of matching the ED results with the corresponding variational theory predictions.
 However, perhaps more importantly, it bloats the Hilbert space, requiring more computational resources to process.
-Taking these considerations into account, we choose disk geometry as both more natural and less computationally demanding and robust enough for the sort of interaction we are studying.
+Taking these considerations into account, we choose disk geometry as both more natural and less computationally demanding and robust enough for the sort of interaction we are studying. {We used sphere geometry as a secondary choice to cross-check our results for charge neutrality, see Appendix \ref{orb}.}